Kwaw Kese: Early life and education

 He was born in Agona Swedru in the Central Region of Ghana.
 He is an alumnus of Happy Home Junior Secondary School and Winneba Secondary School.
 He began composing and performing his songs from the age of 14.
 After his high school education, he worked as a meter reader for the Electricity Company of Ghana for three years.
 He did not have much interest for that job so he decided to take his music more seriously.
 He left for Accra and in 2004, he met Hammer of The Last Two and was signed to the record label.

 Record label and solo career

 He launched the record label Mad-Time Entertainment in 2005.
 He released his debut solo album which he titled 'Na Ya Tal'.
 His second album Abodam 07 was released under his label.
+In 2012, he won Hiphop Song Of The Year at the Ghana Music Awards with the song Popping featuring Opanka.

 Cannabis smoking

 In December 2014, Kwaw Kese was arrested by the Ghana Police Service in Kumasi for smoking cannabis in public, which he didn't deny.
-He has since been put to court and tried.
+He appeared in court and was tried.
 On 23 April 2015, he was sentenced to one day in jail after being found guilty of smoking cannabis and made to pay gh¢1200 as fine.